Cellist Josephine Knight Gives Advice on Overcoming Performance Anxiety

-We threw Janet’s question over to British cellist and Royal Academy of Music Professor, Ms Josephine Knight:
+"What are your best tips for overcoming performance anxiety?"
+We threw the question over to Royal Academy of Music professor, Ms. Josephine Knight.

 Ultimately it's about emotionally feeling something and sharing this with your listeners.

 Do you have a burning question for one of the pros?
 Simply email: [email protected]

 Professor Josephine Knight currently serves as the Alfredo Piatti Chair of Cello at the Royal Academy of Music in London.
 She has performed concertos with leading orchestras in Europe and the U.K. and has appeared as a soloist at the BBC Proms.
 She has recorded CDs for Deutsche Grammophon, EMI, and Chandos.
 Josephine studied at Yale University and the prestigious Juilliard School in the USA, studying with Aldo Parisot, and at the Royal Academy of Music with David Strange.
 Following her studies in the USA, Josephine won a place to study with Mischa Maisky at the Accademia Musicale Chigiana, Siena, Italy, as one of only nine international cellists to be selected.
 Josephine plays on a 1728 Johannes Guidantus, purchased from Florian Leonhard.